Blow-up lemmas for sparse graphs: Main lemmas and the proof of the blow-up lemma

 \section{Main lemmas and the proof of the blow-up lemma}

 We divide the proof of Lemma~\ref{lem:rg_image} into four lemmas, which correspond to our four different embedding stages described in the proof overview in Section~\ref{sec:proof_overview}.
-At the end of this section we show how these four lemmas together with Lemma~\ref{lem:matchreduce} imply Lemma~\ref{lem:rg_image}.
+At the end of this section we show how these four lemmas together with Lemma~\ref{lem:matchreduce} (good partitions lemma) imply Lemma~\ref{lem:rg_image}.

 The first of our lemmas encapsulates the outcome after applying the random greedy algorithm (RGA) which tries to embed~$\Xmain$ into~$\Vmain$.
 How this RGA operates is explained in the proof of this lemma in Section~\ref{sec:rga}.
 The lemma claims the existence of a good partial embedding with certain deterministic properties which we require and which the RGA with high probability produces.
 Recall that the RGA constructs the queues~$\Xq_i$.